 Published by Alpha Architects in the Spring of 2018, the article Market Volatility?
 Hold on and Enjoy the Ride explains why investors should largely ignore volatility given the nature of changing discount rates and expected returns.

 Selected for Meb Farber’s “Best Investment Writing Vol 2”, “Passive” Investing, Theory and Practice in a Global Market argues that pure passive investing is a myth.
 As such, investors shouldn’t try to track an ad hoc index at the expense of cost and tax efficiency.

-Your benchmark is up 9.3% so far this year, but you’re not.
+Your benchmark is up [or down] this year, but you’re not.
 Should you care?
 This is a less academic and more practical companion piece to the “Passive” Investing article.
 The answer is yes, but not too much given we have neither a good definition of “the market” nor then of relative risk-adjusted performance.

 Delink Past Performance from Your Financial Plan Do not adjust your financial plan based on past performance and your current portfolio valuation.
 A 4% withdrawal rate has historically been a conservative assumption regardless of market performance, but the best approach to a safe retirement is mindful spending (including fees) and a smart tax strategy

 2017, A Lesson in Investment Humility As is common, experts failed to predict the strong market performance of 2017 because the market is by its nature unpredictable.
 Investor should learn from that poor record and apply a heavy dose of humility to their own outlooks and focus on areas they can control like fees and taxes.